IkosHQ/ikoshq-linky/README.md

-A tiny utility for managing a `npm link` graph
+A tiny utility for managing a `npm link` graph.